nodejs/node/doc/api/packages.md

 `dep-node-native` (including its exports in turn), and instead get the local file `./dep-polyfill.js` relative to the package in other environments.

-Unlike the exports field, import maps permit mapping to external packages, providing an important use case for conditional loading scenarios.
+Unlike the `"exports"` field, import maps permit mapping to external packages, providing an important use case for conditional loading scenarios.

 Apart from the above, the resolution rules for the imports field are otherwise